B-UMMI/chewBBACA/CHEWBBACA/docs/user/tutorials/chewie_step_by_step.rst

 	chewBBACA.py AlleleCall -i genomes/complete_genomes/ -g tutorial_schema/schema_seed -o results32_wgMLST --cpu 6

-The allele call used the default BSR threshold of ``0.6`` and took 1m26s to complete (an average of ~2.7 seconds per genome).
+The allele call used the default BLAST Score Ratio (BSR) value of ``0.6`` and took 1m26s to complete (an average of ~2.7 seconds per genome).
 The allele call identified 14,704 novel alleles and added those alleles to the schema, increasing the number of alleles in the schema from 3,127 to 17,831.